LunkRat/proximatic-api/README.md

 ### JSON REST API interface

-You can try out the (experimental) REST API by typing the command:
+You can run the (experimental) REST API on your localhost by typing the command:

 ```bash
 proximatic-http
 ```

+It will try to open your browser to [http://localhost:8000](http://localhost:8000)

 ## License